vmware-archive/clarity/_documentation/app-layout.md

 ##### Repeat 24px in Your Layout

 Calculate the vertical margins and padding between elements using the Clarity baseline.
-A multiple 24px can be a whole or half-ratio.
+A multiple of 24px can be a whole or half-ratio.
 Common numbers include:

 6 px, 12px, 18px, 24px, 30px, 36px, 42px, 48px, 54px, 60px, 66px, 72px